 The opposite is true as well.
 You can have a terrible boss in a healthy work culture and have an overall terrible experience.

 The worst is when you have a bad boss in a toxic work culture.

 The number one cause of unhappiness at work is bad bosses.
 If you have a bad boss in a toxic work culture, you should consider finding a new job fast.
 It’s unlikely that they’ll change quickly enough for it not to impact you.

 Feeling unappreciated by my boss was the main reason I decided to leave my part-time job in late 2020.
 My boss started to express dissatisfaction with my commitment to work part-time hours and kept pressing me to take on more work.
 She continually made comments about how she “really needed someone full-time” and how she “couldn’t design a job just to meet my needs.”
 She focused exclusively on everything I didn’t have time to do, not on the things that I did contribute.
 When that happened, I knew it was time to leave.

 5. Lack of Growth Opportunities

 In some companies and organizations, there are a lot of growth opportunities.
 There are opportunities to take on new projects that might come with promotions and pay raises over time.
-However, this is not the case in all employers.
+However, this is not the case for all employers.

-In fact, there was a recent study that found that employees who stay at their companies for longer than two years get paid 50% less in the long-term.
+In fact, there was a recent study that found that employees who stay at their companies for longer than two years get paid 50% less in the long term.
 When you stay at the same company, the average annual pay increase is about 3% or 4.5% for high performers.

 When you find a new job at a different company, the average increase is between 10-20%.
 If you want to boost your income, one thing you can do is consider switching jobs.